syxiaa/ball-k-means/README.md

 ### Installation requirements (Python):

-* Only need to rely on the dll and lib files in the compressed package 'ball_kmean.rar'.
+* Only need to rely on the dll files.

 # Installation (C++)